ntemposd/website/content/en/docs/consulting/clio/index.md

 ## My role at Clio

-Advising Clio's founding team on the preparation of the Financial Statements during a seed fundraising period.
+Advising Clio's founding team on the preparation of their Financial Statements during a seed fundraising period.
 The work was extended to timely meetings for further discussion on various strategic business initiatives.

 * Fundamental Financial Analysis
 * Pricing Models